 The Financial Aid process is confidential.
 Families are required to complete an application each year and send supporting documents to F.A.I.R.
 (Financial Aid Independent Review), an outside organization that provides analysis and recommendations to our Financial Aid Committee.
 Supporting documents include the most recent federal tax return and schedules, as well as W-2 forms and current paystubs.
 No family will be eligible to receive financial aid until the application is completed.

-Families of Prospective Freshman for the class of 2023 (entering September 2019):
+Families of Prospective Freshman for the Class of 2024 (entering September 2020):

 Families of Current Students: